 Wa-lah!
 Vanilla icing, now on to the next step.

-Prep your pastry bag with icing tip and fold down the edges.
-With paintbrush, paint a generous line of each color food coloring vertically along the inside of the bag.
-Be sure to leave about .5 – 1-inch spaces between colors (I always opt to paint the colors in rainbow order, because… rainbows)
+Prep your pastry bag with an icing tip and fold down the edges.
+With a paintbrush, paint a generous line of each color food coloring vertically along the inside of the bag.
+Be sure to leave about .5 – 1-inch spaces between colors (I always opt to paint the colors in rainbow order, because… rainbows).